-Homework
+Homework:

 There are tentatively scheduled 8 graded homework assignments throughout the semester.
 You must show your work for all homework problems; do not just write the final answer.
 Policy regarding homework assignments is: late homework will not be accepted (no excuses).
 I understand that illness and other unplanned emergencies may pop up during the semester, and so I will drop your three lowest homework scores.
 I highly recommend that you save these "freebies" until you really need to use them!
 More details on homework assignments including required format are posted on Carmen.
-Solutions for homework assignments will be posted on Carmen after their due dates.

-Exams
+Exams:

-There are two exams during the semester and a final exam.
-The exams are closed book exams with about 4-7 essay questions (about 6-12 essay questions for the final exam) similar in style and difficulty level to the suggested and turn-in homework problems and to the lecture examples.
+The two exams during the semester and the final exam are all closed book exams with about 4-7 essay questions (6-12 for the final exam) similar in style and difficulty level to the suggested and turn-in homework problems and to the lecture examples.
 For each exam, you will be permitted one sheet of 8.5" x 11" handwritten paper with formulas you find helpful. (both sides of the paper may be used).
-The final exam is on Monday, December 11 from 8:00-9:45am.
-For the final exam, two sheets of 8.5" x 11" paper (same rules as above) may be brought.
+The final exam is on Monday, December 10 from 8:00-9:45am.
+For the final exam, two sheets of 8.5" x 11" paper (same rules as above) may be made.
 The final exam will be cumulative, with a slight emphasis on those topics covered after the second midterm.
 A calculator should also be brought to all exams (no cell phone calculators or PDAs).
 Full credit for each exam problem can only be earned through showing your justification for or work on each problem.
 Answers without work will not receive full credit.